-You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.1 deployment cell to version 6.0.x.
+You can use the restoreConfig and wsadmin commands to roll back a migrated WebSphere Process Server version 6.2 deployment cell to version 6.1.x or 6.0.2.x.
 This returns the configuration to the state that it was in before migration.
 After rolling back the deployment cell, you can restart the migration process.